 St. Hilary School is a proud two-time recipient of the U.S.Department of Education's Blue Ribbon Award for excellence in education.
 The school received the honor for the first time in 2001, and most recently received the distinction in 2008.
-Established in 1959, St. Hilary School proudly celebrates a tradition of excellence in Catholic education spanning more than 50 years.
+Established in 1959, St. Hilary School proudly celebrates a tradition of excellence in Catholic education spanning nearly 60 years.

 ST. HILARY SCHOOL HISTORY